Ericsson/secure_coding_one_stop_shop_for_python/CWE-664/CWE-410/README.md

 ## Compliant Solution (Thread Pool)

 The `ThreadPoolExecutor` used in `compliant01.py` places a strict limit on concurrently executing threads.
 It takes `max_workers` as a constructor argument to determine the number of worker threads.
-Since `Python 3.8`, the default value for `max_workers` is `min(32, os.cpu_count() + 4)` [Python docs].
-The `ThreadPoolExecutor` controlls the Pool of worker threads created and what threads should do when they are not being used, such as making them wait without consuming computational resources [Brownlee 2022].
+Since `Python 3.8`, the default value for `max_workers` is `min(32, os.cpu_count() + 4)` [[Python docs]](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor).
+The `ThreadPoolExecutor` controls the Pool of worker threads created and what threads should do when they are not being used, such as making them wait without consuming computational resources [[Brownlee 2022]](https://superfastpython.com/threadpoolexecutor-in-python/).
 This example could be further developed by adding more sophisticated timeout handling, limiting the number of messages per request, and sanitizing the input data, however for the sake of simplicity, these aspects have been omitted in the example.
 In a real application, the timeout and limits should be based on what the mediation layer provides and shall not be hardcoded.
 The attacker could still flood the server by creating multiple MessageAPI, each with their own pool.
 In order to prevent that, a proxy with an intrusion detection system would be necessary.
 In order to keep the scope of the rule manageable, the intrusion detection system was not implemented.

 *[compliant01.py](compliant01.py)*